tinkeractive/servotron/README.md

 ### Pool Size
 If not specified, this defaults to the number of CPUs.

-### Notify Channels
-Likely to be removed.\
-Intended to enqueue messages.\
-This functionality can be achieved by writing specialized agent listeners.

 ### Debug
 If true, server writes error message responses to client.